Wheel truing stand: Wheel truing tools

-Home Made Truing Stands
+Home-made truing stands

 These truing stands include the ingenuity of many different kinds of materials to achieve the same quality as one found in a shop.
 These materials include wood, old wheel forks, and even some with metal rails.
 Although these are a cheap solution to keeping your wheel straight, they are not as precise as one from a well-known bike tool company.
 See references for more information.

-Industry Truing Stands
+Industry truing stands

 High-quality truing stands are necessary for the professional industry.
 High-quality truing stands allow the user for fast and easy accessibility when truing a wheel.
 Professional truing stands enable the tools to be used more accurately when measuring all types of truing methods.
-Not only do professional truing stands accommodate accuracy, but they can also hold a wide variety of wheel sizes ranging from 12" wheels to 29" wheels.
+Not only do professional truing stands accommodate accuracy, but they can also hold a wide variety of wheel sizes ranging from 12″ wheels to 29″ wheels.